karol11/ltm/README.md

 # LTM

+IMPORTANT: This is not an officially supported Google product.

 LTM - a object lifetime management library:
 - Helps to transforms C++ into managed programming language.
 - Allows to create arbitrary data models.